Order of the Yellow Ribbon

 The "Palais Ducal" in Nevers.
 A place where one played strange games.

-The Order of the Yellow Ribbon was founded in 1600 in Nevers by French-Italian nobleman Charles III, Duke of Nevers, nephew of the French king Henry III, and knights would be imposed very peculiar tasks.
+The Order of the Yellow Ribbon was founded in 1600 in Nevers by French-Italian nobleman Charles III, Duke of Nevers, nephew of the French king Henry III.
+The tasks required for membership in this chivalric order were peculiar and, in some cases, frivolous, and it was abolished soon after its creation.

 Details and insignia

-They would have to practice the Italian game "la mara" (raising even or odd numbers of fingers), ride on a gray horse with a red-dyed bridle, and share their goods.
-Ackermann writes that, according to some sources, partner exchange would also be part of the obligations of membership.
+Knights of the Order had to practice the Italian game "la mara" (raising even or odd numbers of fingers), ride on a gray horse with a red-dyed bridle, and share their goods.
+Gustav Adolph Ackermann writes that, according to some sources, partner exchange would also be part of the obligations of membership.

-The French king forbade the Order soon after its founding.
-This remarkable chivalric Order, one that could be perceived as a mockery of existing chivalric orders, is nevertheless included in the historical orders of France.
+The Order of the Yellow Ribbon could be perceived as a mockery of existing chivalric orders, and the French king forbade it soon after its founding.
+It is nevertheless included in the historical orders of France.